-Mount Mary University is recognized as a diverse learning community that works in partnership with local, national and global organizations to educate women to transform the world.
+Mount Mary University is a diverse and inclusive learning environment that educates students to transform the world.

 Mount Mary University Purposes

 In order to achieve the mission of Mount Mary University, the following statement of purposes has been articulated.
 These purposes provide direction for planning, programming and administration of the University.